kaiaai/install/README.md

 Questions?
 Please visit the [Support Forum](https://github.com/makerspet/support/discussions/)!

 Three ways to install:
-- on a Ubuntu PC directly
+- on a Ubuntu PC directly - easiest
-- on a Ubuntu or Windows PC using Docker
+- on a Ubuntu or Windows PC using Docker - recommended
-- on a Ubuntu or Windows PC using a virtual machine (e.g. VMware Workstation)
+- on a Ubuntu or Windows PC using a virtual machine

 ## Install on Ubuntu PC directly
 ```